7 Challenges Successful People Overcome

 Their confidence in the face of hardship is driven by the ability to let go of the negativity that holds so many otherwise sensible people back.

-Martin Seligman at the University of Pennsylvania has studied this phenomenon more than anyone else, and he found that success in life is driven by one critical distinction: whether you believe your failures are produced by personal deficits beyond your control or they are mistakes you can fix with effort.
+Martin Seligman at the University of Pennsylvania has extensively studied this phenomenon, and he found that success in life is driven by one critical distinction: whether you believe your failures are produced by personal deficits beyond your control or they are mistakes you can fix with effort.

 Success isn’t the only thing determined by your mindset.
 Seligman has found much higher rates of depression in people who attribute their failures to personal deficits.
 Optimists fare better; they treat failures as learning experiences and believe they can do better in the future.

-Maintaining the success mindset isn’t easy.
-There are seven things, in particular, that tend to shatter it.
+Maintaining a success mindset isn’t easy.
+There are seven things in particular that tend to shatter it.
 These challenges drag people down because they appear to be barriers that cannot be overcome.
 Not so for successful people, as these seven challenges never hold them back.

 Age really is just a number.
 Successful people don’t let their age define who they are and what they are capable of.
 Just ask Betty White or any young, thriving entrepreneur.

 I remember a professor in graduate school who told our class that we were all too young and inexperienced to do consulting work.
 He said we had to go work for another company for several years before we could hope to succeed as independent consultants.
 I was the youngest person in the class, and I sat there doing work for my consulting clients while he droned on.